n7tae/mvoice/README.md

 ## Firewall

 *mvoice* can operate in linking or routing mode.
-If you want to be able to recieve incoming callsign routes, you'll need to port-forward UDP 17000 on your network firewall.
+If you want to be able to receive incoming callsign routes, you'll need to port-forward UDP 17000 on your network firewall.
 If you can't, you can still connect to M17 reflectors.
 You can originate a direct, callsign route, but if there is a long pause in the QSO, you're firewall will shutdown the port until you key up again.

 ## Operating